 - If there are major changes to the applications offered by Google, how will I know?

 CIT uses Student News to announce any major changes to the applications offered by Google.

 - Will faculty be using Gmail and Google apps?

-Faculty and staff will continue to use GroupWise e-mail and Microsoft Office.
-Most professors will expect any documents turned in to be in a Microsoft Office format.
-Google Apps allows you to save your documents in Office format so that won't be a problem.
+Calvin faculty and staff have access to Google Apps through their Calvin account, but do not use Gmail.
+Calvin's supported productivity suite is Microsoft Office, so most professors may expect documents turned in to be in a Microsoft Office format.
+Google Apps allows you to save your documents in Office format so that shouldn't be a problem.
 You should check with your professor if you have any questions.